symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 you would like to see its image automatically rendered next to the file input.

-You could of course do by fine-tuning your edition form template.
+You could of course do this by customizing how this field is rendered in a template.
 But form type extensions allow you to do this in a nice DRY fashion.

 Defining the Field Type Extension